pankrator/notifier/README.md

 # Notification system

+## Requirements

+The system uses several 3rd party services to cover the functionalities.
+Some of them are:

+* `Twilio` to send sms notifications - https://www.twilio.com/docs/sms
+* Gmail's SMTP server to send emails
+* Slack's webhook API to send slack channel messages

 ## Architecture

 The idea behind how to system operates is that it separates the accepting of new notification from the actual sending of them.